 Dog Bite Prevention

-Posted on April 10, 2024 at 03:21 PM
+Posted on April 18, 2025 at 03:21 PM

 Dog Bite Prevention Week

-Nationwide, insurance claims from dog-related injury topped $1.12 billion in 2023
+Nationwide, insurance claims from dog-related injury topped $1.57 billion in 2024

-With an estimated 65 million households in the U.S. owning dogs, it’s clear that for many Americans pets are “part of the family.”
+With an estimated 65 million households in the U.S. owning dogs, it’s clear that for many Americans, pets are “part of the family.”
 But dogs and other pets in your care can also be a source of liability if they injure people or other pets.
 And the cost of treating injuries and settling pet-related injury claims has jumped dramatically.

-The overall number of dog bite and related injury claims in the U.S. increased by 8.3 percent in 2023, but the average cost per claim decreased by 9.3 percent to $58,545 from $64.555 the previous year.
+The overall number of dog bite and related injury claims in the U.S. increased by 19 percent in 2024, and the average cost per claim increased from $58,545 in 2023 to $69,272 in 2024.

 More than 4.5 million people in the United States are bitten by dogs each year.
 According to the American Veterinary Medical Association, children are the most common victims of dog bites with most incidents occurring during everyday activities and while interacting with familiar dogs.